shadenshabayek/shadenshabayek.github.io/_pages/about.md

 --
 * By email : shadenshabayek@hotmail.com

-* I also like to receive postcards and letters:

-Paris School of Economics
+* I also like to receive postcards and letters: Paris School of Economics, Office R6-59, 48 boulevard Jourdan, 75014 Paris France.
-Office R6-59 ⋄
-48 boulevard Jourdan
-75014 Paris France